Arts and Culture

 Call 403.993.8034 or email jasmine.macgregor@calgarylibrary.ca

-To apply please send the submission package as a digital copy to:
+To apply please send the submission package digital copy to:

 jasmine.macgregor@calgarylibrary.ca or indigenousservices@calgarylibrary.ca.